aaronparker/evergreen/docs/issues.md

 `Get-EvergreenApp` does not fully support proxy servers.
 This will be fixed in a future release.

-### Save-EvergreenApp

-The folder structure created by `Save-EvergreenApp` uses a static set of properties from the input object.
-This path cannot currently by customised by the user.

-!!! attention "Attention"
-    `Save-EvergreenApp` does not fully support proxy servers.
-This will be fixed in a future release.

 ## Private Functions

 ### Resolve-DnsNameWrapper